Organization’s Name: CANADIAN BLACK ARTISTS UNITED

 Student membership: 18 years and above: This class of membership shall be drawn from the Departments of Art in Canadian Colleges and Universities.

-Associate membership: This Class of membership may be conferred on individuals / organizations located / residing outside of Canada and who in the opinion of the founders/executive can promote the objectives of CANADIAN BLACK ARTISTS UNITED abroad.
+Associate membership: This Class of membership may be conferred on individuals / organizations located / residing outside of Canada and who in the opinion of the founder/executives can promote the objectives of CANADIAN BLACK ARTISTS UNITED abroad.

 Executives: In the first few years of the organization, the executive members shall be by appointment by the Chairman and Founder of the Canadian Black Artists United.
 This is to establish a good foundation and ensure the success of CANADIAN BLACK ARTISTS UNITED.
-Yisa Akinbolaji, initiator shall be the national Chairman of the CANADIAN BLACK ARTISTS UNITED.
+Yisa Akinbolaji, who is the initiator shall be the national Chairman of the CANADIAN BLACK ARTISTS UNITED.
 He will be responsible for the coordination of the organization nationally to provide logistical support.